AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Frame-Time.md

 Increased frame time mostly depends on the number of objects in your scene and how many of those objects are being updated continuously.
 If you're animating many objects or adding/removing many objects in your scene, frame time will be affected.

 ## Optimizations
-Try to reduce the number of objects in your scene or the number of objects changes.
+Try to reduce the number of objects in your scene or the number of object changes.